magnusdv/pedprobr/README.md

 library(pedprobr)
 ```

 For a simple example, we first create (with `pedtools`) a pedigree and attach to it a marker object.
-The marker is a diallelic SNP, and the two brothers are both heterozygous.
+The marker is a diallelic SNP, for which both brothers are heterozygous.

 ``` r
 x = nuclearPed(nch = 2)